- The event ID 7023 Windows 10 error, which crashes Windows for some users, arises because the Connected Devices Service terminates.

 - Some users have confirmed that changing some Shared experiences settings can easily fix the event ID 7023 error.

 Some users have posted on Microsoft’s forum about a Connected Devices Service error with event ID 7023.
-That’s a Windows 10 crash issue that arises for some users.
-In one forum post, a user stated:
+This happens when a service stops unexpectedly.

 How can I fix the Event ID 7023 error in Windows 10?